Accounting for Accruals

 4.4.
 Land purchase transaction analysis

 4) Event No. 4 describes a land purchase by Mr. Candely's business.
 This is an asset exchange transaction because one asset account (Land) increases and the other asset account (Cash) decreases.
-Note that the land is recorded at its historical cost of $5,000 (see below).
-According to the historical cost principle, the increase in the market value of the land does not change its recorded value in the financial statements.
-So, the increase in land market value to $5,600 does not have any impact on the financial statements.
+Note that the land is recorded at its historical cost of $5,000:

 Historical cost is based on the dollar amount originally exchanged to acquire an asset.
 A historical cost also refers to an accounting principle requiring financial statements to be based on original costs.